-We will consider vaccine requirements on a case by case basis against the test in the Bill of Rights Act (a reasonable limit on freedom to refuse medical treatment, demonstrably justified in a free and democratic society).
-We agree that vaccine requirements are important for people working at the border and MIQ, as well as for people working with vulnerable communities such as in healthcare and schools.
+We will consider vaccine requirements on a case by case basis against the test in the Bill of Rights Act (a reasonable limit on the freedom to refuse medical treatment, demonstrably justified in a free and democratic society).
+We agree that vaccine requirements are important for people working with vulnerable communities such as in healthcare and schools.
 We also support vaccine requirements for high-risk indoor locations such as hospitality venues.

 A response that meets everyone’s needs

 COVID-19 has shone a light on inequality in Aotearoa New Zealand.
-Many of the essential workers who keep things going at Alert Levels 3 and 4 are paid at the minimum wage, and live in overcrowded, cold, damp housing.
+Many of the essential workers who keep things going during periods of community spread are paid at the minimum wage, and live in overcrowded, cold, damp housing.
 At the same time, the Reserve Bank’s economic stimulus has seen property values skyrocket, increasing the wealth of the richest without contributing real value to our communities.
-We need to reset our approach and put equity at the centre.
-We recognise that more income support is needed for some people during Alert Level 3 and 4, so that everyone can afford to pay the bills and put food on the table while staying home to stop the spread.
-We can beat the virus if we work together, and focus on the needs of the most vulnerable in our community.
+We need to reset our approach and put equity at the centre, to ensure everyone is looked after during periods of community spread or economic disruption.
+We recognise that more income support and resourcing for community care is needed so that everyone can afford to pay the bills and put food on the table while staying home to stop the spread.
+We can minimise the impact of the virus if we work together, and focus on the needs of the most vulnerable in our community.

 The Green Party supports fair tax, increasing revenue from high-wealth individuals to fund better social services and income support.
-This would include an urgent funding boost for additional ICU beds nationwide and investment in training healthcare workers.
+This would include further funding for ICU beds nationwide and further investment in training healthcare workers, to address both immediate needs and the legacy of historical underinvestment in healthcare.
 It would also include economic stimulus initiatives to help us build back better, with a focus on reducing emissions, improving climate resilience, and restoring nature – such as through the Jobs for Nature programme.